orat/Gaalop/README.md

 # Gaalop
 Gaalop (Geometic Algebra Algorithms Optimizer) is a software to compile and optimize geometric algebra (GA) expressions into high-level programming language code.
 Geometric algebra expressions can be developed using the freely available CLUCalc software by Christian Perwass.
 Gaalop optimizes CLUCalc expressions and produces C++ (AMP), OpenCL, CUDA, CLUCalc or LaTeX output.
 The optimized code is free of geometric algebra operations and runs very efficiently on various platforms.

+# Whats new in this fork
+- UI to visualize product tables
+- Some bug fixes in the context of precalculation tables

 # What is Geometric Algebra?
 This is probably best explained in this article: https://slehar.wordpress.com/2014/03/18/clifford-algebra-a-visual-introduction/